 This week is the beginning of summer pruning time for fruit growers.
 I've also got some thoughts on pesky bindweed control, watering while you're away and deadheading rhododendrons and petunias.

 - Summer pruning of intensively trained fruit trees, like apple and pears trained as cordons or espaliers, should be done in the next few weeks.
 Shorten main stems and laterals when longer than nine inches back to the third leaf and lateral side shoots pruned to leave the basal cluster.

-- Grape vines need to be regularly pruned to check vigour and to let the sun get at the developing fruit bunches.
+- Grapevines need to be regularly pruned to check vigour and to let the sun get at the developing grapes.
 Prune to leave just two leaves above a fruit bunch and then do the same with subsequent side shoots.